sumguytho/Enigma/README.md

 manual unmapping by adding mapped mod to mapped pcode worked, so at least there's this fallback method this proves the concept, the only question left is world build to see whether there are other compile errors to be had

-Upon further inspection it seems that the labels going out of reach obfuscation is pretty dump: it always occurs on the last frame and the frame type is always 63, besides, there is always free space between previous frame and the alleged new one.
+Upon further inspection it seems that the labels going out of reach obfuscation is pretty blunt: it always occurs on the last frame and the frame type is always 63, besides, there is always free space between previous frame and the alleged new one.
 What this means is that the fix is as easy as just lowering frame type to a value such that the delta would point at bytecode end.
+Edit: it wasn't always exactly 63 but it was always same_frame as last stack map frame that generates offset_delta beyond the bytecode which is fixed trivially (just remove the frame altogether).

 I would get an "Arguments can't fit into locals in class file" exception at commit 368619c4761e3e872401861c99dd707dc1cf72d9 (it's
 64810e85fba2b59145ebf42c40de20735ce6d8de now) but it went away after I did clean + build, although it took multiple clean + build